Dhanvantree

 Introduction

 Ultra Short Funds are a special kind of mutual funds.
 They focus on safe, short-duration debt instruments such as high-quality bonds.
 Engineered to safeguard capital, they offer slightly better returns than savings accounts with minimal risk.
-Here, we’ll explore the features, types, risks, and potential returns of Ultra Short Funds.
+Here, we’ll explore the features, types, risks, and potential returns.

 What are Ultra Short Funds?